-Camera (preferably a DSLR)
+- Camera (preferably a DSLR)

 Taking the shots

-The first thing to do is focus on where you’ll be (I zoomed in on the street post to focus), then turn autofocus off to maintain continuity.
-The photo on the left, the establishing photo, was the first one I took (1/100th shutter speed, 400 ISO).
-This photo is needed so that when the chair is erased, there’s background to fill the void.
+Firstly, focus the camera lens on where you’ll be, then take the shot.
+I focused on the street post on the right side of the image (above).
+You need to keep autofocus off to maintain focal continuity in both shots.
+The photo on the left, which I’ll call establishing shot, was the first one I took (1/100th shutter speed, 400 ISO).
+This photo is needed so that when the chair is erased in the next image (right), there’s imagery to fill the void.

 Many photo editing programs offer enough of the same features these days that, despite this tutorial being geared toward Photoshop users, you can probably get by with another.

-As you can see below, there is a noticeable difference between the levitation photo and the establishing shot.
+Now, it’s time to add the shadow.
+As you can see below, there is a noticeable difference between the levitation shot and the establishing shot.
 In erasing the chair, you also get rid of the natural shadow.
-It’s important to reintroduce the shadow since it’s small things like that that make the photo more realistic.
+It’s important to reintroduce the shadow because those details that make the photo look more realistic.
 Thankfully, this is easy to do.